GabMartino/TransformerForDummies/README.md

 ### ACHTUNG :anger:

-#### 1. The softmax function is numerical unstable for $-\infty$.
+#### 1. The softmax function is numerically unstable for $-\infty$.
 For this reason, we need to modify $-\infty$ values in a VERY HIGH NEGATIVE VALUE like -1E15;
-#### 2. The softmax function is applied "for each rows"!
+#### 2. The softmax function is applied "for each row"!
 But remember how Pytorch handles the dimensions!

-This could be trivial for the practitioners but it's important to explicate everything (the repo it's called **_TransformerForDummies_** after all :D)
+This could be trivial for the practitioners but it's important to explicate everything (the repo is called **TransformerForDummies** after all :D)

-First of all, remember what the "dimensions" mean in the pytorch: dim = 0, means that you are indexing through the rows! dim = 1 means that you are indexing through the columns.
+First of all, remember what the "dimensions" mean in pytorch: dim = 0, means that you are indexing through the rows!
+Dim = 1  means that you are indexing through the columns.
 <p align="center">
 <img src="./assets/tensor.jpg" alt="Transformer Explained" width="70%"/>
 </p>